cloudera-labs/hms-mirror/README.md

 ### Options (Help)
 ```
 usage: hms-mirror
+                  version: ....
- -accept,--accept                            Accept ALL confirmations and
+ -accept,--accept                                Accept ALL confirmations
-                                             silence prompts
+                                                 and silence prompts
- -cfg,--config <filename>                    Config with details for the
+ -cfg,--config <filename>                        Config with details for
-                                             HMS-Mirror.
+                                                 the HMS-Mirror.
 Default:
-                                             $HOME/.hms-mirror/cfg/default
-                                             .yaml
+                                                 $HOME/.hms-mirror/cfg/def
+                                                 ault.yaml
  -d,--data <strategy>                            Specify how the data will
                                                  follow the schema.
+[DUMP,
-                                             [SCHEMA_ONLY, LINKED, SQL,
+                                                 SCHEMA_ONLY, LINKED, SQL,
                                                  EXPORT_IMPORT, HYBRID,
                                                  INTERMEDIATE, COMMON]
  -db,--database <databases>                      Comma separated list of
                                                  Databases (upto 100).
- -dbp,--db-prefix <prefix>                   Optional: A prefix to add to
+ -dbp,--db-prefix <prefix>                       Optional: A prefix to add
-                                             the RIGHT cluster DB Name.
+                                                 to the RIGHT cluster DB
-                                             Usually used for testing.
+                                                 Name.
+Usually used for
+                                                 testing.
  -e,--execute                                    Execute actions request,
-                                             without this flag the process
+                                                 without this flag the
-                                             is a dry-run.
+                                                 process is a dry-run.
- -f,--feature <features>                     Added Feature
+ -f,--feature <features>                         Added Feature Checks:
-                                             Checks[BAD_ORC_DEF]
+                                                 [BAD_ORC_DEF, BAD_RC_DEF]
  -h,--help                                       Help
  -is,--intermediate-storage <storage-path>       Intermediate Storage used
                                                  with Data Strategy
                                                  INTERMEDIATE.
- -ma,--migrate-acid                          For EXPORT_IMPORT and HYBRID
+ -ma,--migrate-acid                              For EXPORT_IMPORT and
-                                             data strategies.
-Include
+                                                 HYBRID data strategies.
-                                             ACID tables in migration.
+                                                 Include ACID tables in
+                                                 migration.
- -o,--output-dir <outputdir>                 Output Directory (default:
+ -o,--output-dir <outputdir>                     Output Directory
-                                             $HOME/.hms-mirror/reports/<yy
-                                             yy-MM-dd_HH-mm-ss>
+                                                 (default:
+                                                 $HOME/.hms-mirror/reports
+                                                 /<yyyy-MM-dd_HH-mm-ss>
- -p,--password <password>                    Used this in conjunction with
+ -p,--password <password>                        Used this in conjunction
-                                             '-pkey' to generate the
+                                                 with '-pkey' to generate
-                                             encrypted password that
+                                                 the encrypted password
-                                             you'll add to the configs for
+                                                 that you'll add to the
-                                             the JDBC connections.
+                                                 configs for the JDBC
+                                                 connections.
  -pkey,--password-key <password-key>             The key used to encrypt /
                                                  decrypt the cluster jdbc
                                                  passwords.
-If not present,
+If not
-                                             the passwords will be
+                                                 present, the passwords
-                                             processed as is (clear text)
+                                                 will be processed as is
+                                                 (clear text) from the
-                                             from the config file.
+                                                 config file.
- -r,--retry                                  Retry last incomplete run for
+ -r,--retry                                      Retry last incomplete run
-                                             'cfg'.
-If none specified,
+                                                 for 'cfg'.
+If none
-                                             will check for 'default'
+                                                 specified, will check for
+                                                 'default'
- -ro,--read-only                             For SCHEMA_ONLY, COMMON, and
+ -ro,--read-only                                 For SCHEMA_ONLY, COMMON,
+                                                 and LINKED data
-                                             LINKED data strategies set
+                                                 strategies set RIGHT
-                                             RIGHT table to NOT purge on
+                                                 table to NOT purge on
                                                  DROP
- -s,--sync                                   For SCHEMA_ONLY, COMMON, and
+ -s,--sync                                       For SCHEMA_ONLY, COMMON,
+                                                 and LINKED data
-                                             LINKED data strategies.
-Drop
+                                                 strategies.
+Drop and
-                                             and Recreate Schema's when
+                                                 Recreate Schema's when
                                                  different.
-Best to use with
+Best to use
-                                             RO to ensure table/partition
+                                                 with RO to ensure
+                                                 table/partition drops
-                                             drops don't delete data.
+                                                 don't delete data.
- -sql,--sql-output                           Output the SQL to the report
+ -sql,--sql-output                               Output the SQL to the
+                                                 report
+ -t,--translate-config <translate-config-file>   Translator Configuration
+                                                 File (Experimental)
  -tf,--table-filter <regex>                      Filter tables with name
                                                  matching RegEx
 ```

 #### Features

 Features are a way to inject special considerations into the replay of a schema between clusters.
 Using the `-f` option you can specify the 'features' you want to use on the schemas.
 Features should only be used when you know a particular scenario exists.
 Don't use them automatically.

+##### BAD_ORC_DEF

-`BAD_ORC_DEF` is a feature that corrects pooring executed schema definitions in legacy Hive 1/2 that don't translate into a functioning table in Hive 3.
+`BAD_ORC_DEF` is a feature that corrects poorly executed schema definitions in legacy Hive 1/2 that don't translate into a functioning table in Hive 3.
 In this case, the legacy definition was defined with:
 ```
 ROW FORMAT DELIMITED
   FIELDS TERMINATED BY '\t'